application-research/barge/README.md

 # Estuary Barge
 Barge is a CLI tool that directly uses estuary api to stream/upload files to the filecoin network.

+*This project is based on the a sub module on Estuary under /cmd/barge.*

 ## Installation
 ### Pre-requisites
 - Go